Ekan5h/RISC-V-ISA-Simulator/README.md

 ### Note : jalr is different from I Type as we had followed the version similar to https://www.kvakil.me/venus
 #### Note : We recommend cloning the source directly from https://github.com/Ekan5h/RISC-V-ISA-Simulator directly to set it up.
-## Instructions to setup GUI for Phase 2
+## Instructions to setup GUI for Phase 3 (incorporates Phase 2 as well)
 1. Extract RISCVSim.tar.gz
 2. Run the install script
 3. Run the Risc-V simulator from the shortcut.

-## Instructions to setup GUI for Phase 3 (incorporates the Phase 2 as well.)
-1. Go to the directory Phase III and extract RISCVSim.tar.xz
-2. Run the install Script.
-3	Run the Simulator from the desktop shortcut.

 ### Note: This install script is specific to Linux.
 For more details please refer to requirements.txt